telus/tds-core/guide/standards.md

 # Standards at TDS

+**Delete me**

+**WIP: Move this information into other docs, and delete this.
+Most likely the info here will live in the Getting Started Guides, Contributing Guides, and the Codebase Overview.**

 When it comes to writing code, documentation, or Sketch assets, we have internal standards that help keep everything consistent and highly maintainable.

 ## Documentation standards {#docs}